 Daytona Beach experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 6.8 months, from April 23 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 29% of the time.
 The muggiest day of the year is August 4, with muggy conditions 100% of the time.

 The least muggy day of the year is January 31, with muggy conditions 5% of the time.

 Humidity Comfort Levels

-The average hourly wind speed in Daytona Beach experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Daytona Beach experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction in Daytona Beach varies throughout the year.

 The wind is most often from the east for 3.1 months, from March 14 to June 16 and for 2.3 months, from August 15 to October 25, with a peak percentage of 50% on September 24.
 The wind is most often from the south for 2.0 months, from June 16 to August 15, with a peak percentage of 43% on July 19.
 The wind is most often from the north for 3.6 months, from October 25 to February 15, with a peak percentage of 32% on January 1.